micha030201/discord-plays-nationstates/README.rst

    optional arguments:
-     -h, --help            show this help message and exit
+     -h, --help            show this help message and exit --offset              hours past midnight to post first issue of the day

    required arguments:
      --token TOKEN         The token for your Discord bot